liong-t/aiap12_group1_sharing/draft2.md

 ### Diffusion Process

 Stable Diffusion uses both forward and backward diffusion processes to generate high-quality images.
-The forward diffusion process starts with a random noise vector and gradually adds noise until the vector becomes completely random.
+The forward diffusion process starts with an image and gradually adds noise until the vector becomes completely random.
 Next, the process is then reversed with backward diffusion process which gradually removes noise from the image.
 The combination of forward and backward diffusion allows the model to capture the complex dependencies between different parts of the image and generate visually appealing and semantically consistent images.

 At each step in the diffusion process, the model applies a diffusion operator to the noise vector.
 The diffusion operator is a combination of a Gaussian diffusion kernel and a learnable transformation function that maps the noise vector to the image space.